jcbradbury/jcbradbury.github.io/_pages/stadium-economics.md

 A General Guide to the Economics of Stadiums

 I've conducted much research on the economics of stadiums, and some of it may not be easily accessible to to non-economists.
 This page contains resources that are geared to cover the basic issues for non-economists.
-It includes articles, video shorts, and public presentation slides.
+And though my book This One Will Not Be Different is also written to be accessible, you may be looking for a more succinct treatment.

+The resources below include [articles](#articles), [video shorts](#video-shorts), and [public presentations](#presentations).

 ## Articles
 Stadium financing involves many difficult economic issuers that can be confusing.
 I've written some general summaries to explain the relevant economic issues and concepts.